 Reading books and watching television are great ways to ‘step into another’s shoes’.
 Identifying with the characters and imagining how you would feel and act in a similar situation allows you to practise your empathy and sympathy skills.

-Empathy in the workplace leads to better teamwork, leadership and creativity, because of this Krznaric recommends including empathy tests in the initial recruitment process.
-One such test being the Reading the Mind in the Eyes test.
-Here participants are shown sets of eyes and asked to pick a word best describing the person’s emotional state based on their eyes.
+Empathy in the workplace leads to better teamwork, leadership and creativity.
+Krznaric recommends including an empathy test in a recruitment process.
+In the Reading the Mind in the Eyes test, participants are shown sets of eyes and asked to pick a word best describing the person’s emotional state based on their eyes.
 Research shows that people with high levels of empathy are well-skilled in this type of emotional reading.

 You can gain more insight into the many facets of the human experience by studying psychology.
 SACAP offers a range of courses that can pave the way for a career in psychology, while developing skills that will prove valuable in a variety of other career paths.
 For more information, enquire now.